Triarite/ICBR/readme.txt

 - Go to vars/targets.txt add their username on an empty line.

-Made by Paolo Montelbano, with special thanks to Harrison Tinker for the prompt.
+Made by Paolo Montelbano, with special thanks to HB for the prompt.